barchart/cmdtyStats-doc/docs/content/how_to.md

 ## Get latest data in cmdtyView

-You can access all the CPN data in our platform [cmdtyView](https://www.barchart.com/cmdty/trading/cmdtyview) using your web browser or mobile.
+You can access all the cmdtyStats data in our platform [cmdtyView](https://www.barchart.com/cmdty/trading/cmdtyview) using your web browser or mobile.
 Access the latest quotes, historical data and create visualization to analyze trends and generate insights.

 * **Get Started** - Go to our [website](https://www.barchart.com/cmdty/trading/cmdtyview), click on the "Get Started" button to connect with our team and get access to cmdtyView
 * **Creating Workspace** - Explore how to [create a fully-customizable Workspace](https://www.barchart.com/cmdty/video/cmdtyview-creating-workspace) within cmdtyView.